zulqarnain02/BlogHub/README.md

 - Uses App Router icons via `app/icon.svg` for favicon (BookOpen logo)
 - Client-side search uses normalized terms and guards empty strings
 - Motion lists may use a changing `key` to reset animations/state when filters change
+ - Pagination: implemented purely on the client with `components/ui/pagination`, slicing arrays per page and resetting to page 1 when filters/search change

+### Pagination (client-side)
+- Pages are calculated from filtered results only; no server round-trips.
+- State: `page` with `pageSize = 6` (tweakable).
+Derived values: `totalPages`, `startIdx`, `paginated = data.slice(startIdx, startIdx + pageSize)`.
+- When search text or category/status filters change, `useEffect` resets `page` to 1 to keep UX predictable.
+- Controls: shadcn `Pagination`, `PaginationPrevious/Next`, and numbered `PaginationLink`s with compact ellipses.
+- Implemented in `app/blog/page.tsx` and `app/dashboard/page.tsx` with the same pattern.

 ## Roadmap
 - Authentication & roles